JingWang-IRC/Perlin-Worley-Noise-Generator/README.md

 Tileable Volume Noise
 ---------------------
+This is a improved version of [EA's volume noise generator](https://github.com/sebh/TileableVolumeNoise).

 Collection of functions that can be used to generate tileable volume/3d noise.
 An example of volume noise functions that can be specifically used for clouds is also presented.